Bumblebee2397/Pandas-tutorials/README.md

 # Pandas-tutorials

+## Overview
-This repo includes jupyter notebooks for each part of the Pandas video series uploaded **Corey Schafer** on YouTube. **I've added comments in each cell for reference purpose as going through the long videos again is quite tedious**.
+This repo includes jupyter notebooks for each part of the Pandas video series uploaded by **Corey Schafer** on YouTube.

+**I've added comments in each cell for reference purpose as going through the long videos again is quite tedious**.
 Checkout the awesome video series here: https://www.youtube.com/playlist?list=PL-osiE80TeTsWmV9i9c58mdDCSskIFdDS

 The is the part wise description for each notebook:\
 Part 1: Getting Started with Data Analysis - Installation and Loading Data\